Backpacking Around The World Alone For 6 Months In 2004

 Even at Odeon, we were encouraged to upsell popcorn packages and the like when people came to the till.

-This was a turbulent time in my life which started to run me down.
+This was a turbulent time in my life, which started to run down.
 I’d work from 9.30-5.30 at Natwest Bank and then head over to the Odeon to start my shift from 6 to 11.30 pm.

-I enjoyed the different challenges they bought and the challenges they brought to my general well-being.
+I enjoyed the different challenges they brought and the challenges they brought to my general well-being.

-I didn’t have much time to myself; therefore didn’t have much time to spend any money anyway so managed to save up relatively quickly.
+I didn’t have much time to myself; therefore, I didn’t have much time to spend any money anyway, so I managed to save up relatively quickly.

-A couple of months in and I had amassed around £3,500, a sum I’d never had in my bank account before.
+A couple of months in, I had amassed around £3,500, a sum I’d never had in my bank account before.

 Having determined that backpacking was what I wanted to do with this money and nothing else on a lunch break at work decided to take the plunge.